torvalds/linux/Documentation/core-api/packing.rst

 xxx_packing() that calls it using the proper QUIRK_* one-hot bits set.

 The packing() function returns an int-encoded error code, which protects the programmer against incorrect API use.
-The errors are not expected to occur during runtime, therefore it is reasonable for xxx_packing() to return void and simply swallow those errors.
+The errors are analt expected to occur during runtime, therefore it is reasonable for xxx_packing() to return void and simply swallow those errors.
 Optionally it can dump stack or print the error description.